Summary

 Explain #3: "Why-Lighting" from Alienstock

 Display slide 34.
 Share the link to the lesson, Alienstock.
 Give participants enough time to review the lesson.
-Ask participants the following question:
+Ask participants the following questions:

-Based on where the assessment strategy, Why-Lighting, is placed in the lesson, how could you adapt this to your class?
+Based on where the assessment strategy Why-Lighting is placed in the lesson, how could you adapt this to your class?
 What information can you glean from students’ responses?
-What skills/standards/content might you use this particular assessment to work toward?
+What skills/standards/content might you work toward with this particular assessment?

 Explore #4: “They Say/I Say Writing” from Lord of the Flies Unit: Lesson 8 (In the End)